 View the 2012-2013 Ships-2-Reefs report

 Waterfowl Permit Revenues Report

 Waterfowl are among the most recognized and economically important wild animals in North America.
 Florida is visited by more than 20 species of migratory waterfowl each year.
 Four species of ducks regularly nest in the State during spring and summer.
 The passage of the Florida Duck Stamp Act in 1979 created the Waterfowl Management Program.
 This act requires that all Florida waterfowl hunters purchase a waterfowl permit.
 Section 379.354 (8), Florida Statutes, requires that the Florida Fish and Wildlife Conservation Commission submit an annual report to the Governor, the President of the Florida Senate, and the Speaker of the Florida House of Representatives documenting the use of Florida waterfowl permit revenues.
-This report covers the period from July 1, 2012, to June 30, 2013.
+This report covers the period from July 30, 2013, to July 1, 2014.

 Wild Turkey Permit Revenues Report